 Sarah, remember to clean your hands after playing on the sand!

-Once you’ve practiced this vocabulary with your little one, you can start teaching him or her about the best habits to keep good hygiene through the personal hygiene verbs.
+Once you’ve practiced this vocabulary with your little one, you can start teaching him or her about the best habits to keep good hygiene through personal hygiene verbs.

 Youngest children are always playing around in the park, or sharing toys, which results in getting in contact with lots of germs.
 It’s a good idea to teach your little one that washing the hands regularly will help him or her prevent getting sick easily.